Acetic acid: Anaerobic fermentation

-Species of anaerobic bacteria, including members of the genus Clostridium or Acetobacterium can convert sugars to acetic acid directly without creating ethanol as an intermediate.
+Species of anaerobic bacteria, including members of the genus Clostridium or Acetobacterium, can convert sugars to acetic acid directly without creating ethanol as an intermediate.
 The overall chemical reaction conducted by these bacteria may be represented as:

 These acetogenic bacteria produce acetic acid from one-carbon compounds, including methanol, carbon monoxide, or a mixture of carbon dioxide and hydrogen:

 This ability of Clostridium to metabolize sugars directly, or to produce acetic acid from less costly inputs, suggests that these bacteria could produce acetic acid more efficiently than ethanol-oxidizers like Acetobacter.
 However, Clostridium bacteria are less acid-tolerant than Acetobacter.
-Even the most acid-tolerant Clostridium strains can produce vinegar in concentrations of only a few per cent, compared to Acetobacter strains that can produce vinegar in concentrations up to 20%.
+Even the most acid-tolerant Clostridium strains can produce vinegar in concentrations of only a few percent, compared to Acetobacter strains that can produce vinegar in concentrations up to 20%.
 At present, it remains more cost-effective to produce vinegar using Acetobacter, rather than using Clostridium and concentrating it.
 As a result, although acetogenic bacteria have been known since 1940, their industrial use is confined to a few niche applications.